avduarte333/RECAP/README.md

 ## 🗄️ EchoTrace Structure

 Our verbatim extraction script requires books from the EchoTrace dataset to be provided in a specific JSON format.
 Due to copyright restrictions, we are only able to release the public domain books.
-For access to these materials, please refer to [xxx] or visit our HuggingFace repository.
+For access to these materials, please refer to [./EchoTrace-Paper-Results] or visit our HuggingFace repository.

 ```json
 {